 - Any member of a royal family who may lack formal authority but who may otherwise be influential, including by owning or managing state-owned or controlled companies.

-It is important to note that employees of state owned or controlled entities (whether partially or completely state owned or controlled) are considered government officials under the FCPA regardless of the rank, nationality or their classification under local law.
+It is important to note that employees of state-owned or controlled entities (whether partially or completely state-owned or controlled) are considered government officials under the FCPA regardless of their rank, nationality or classification under local law.
 Some individuals, who may not be considered government officials in their own country, are considered government officials under the FCPA.
 In addition, a company may be under government control even if it is publicly traded, and even if some of its stock is not owned by the government.
 In some countries, government control of publicly traded companies is common.
-This Policy prohibits promising, providing or offering to provide anything of value to employees or agents of state owned or controlled companies for any of the prohibited purposes described above, even if those companies are engaged in purely commercial businesses.
+Similarly, in some countries, entities like oil companies and hospitals are state-owned, which makes all of their employees, regardless of their rank, nationality or classification under local law, government officials under the FCPA.
+This Policy prohibits promising, authorizing, providing or offering to provide anything of value to employees or agents of state-owned or controlled companies for any of the prohibited purposes described above, even if those companies are engaged in purely commercial businesses.

-For purposes of this Policy, close family members of government officials (i.e.,brother, sister, mother, father, husband, wife or child) are treated as government officials to whom a Berkshire subsidiary, its officers, employees or Intermediaries shall not corruptly promise, offer, authorize or provide anything of value.
-Similarly, for purposes of this Policy, the Policy’s prohibitions also apply with regard to former government officials in cases where the former official retains some sort of quasi-official status.
+For purposes of this Policy, close family members of government officials (i.e., brother, sister, mother, father, husband, wife or child) are treated as government officials to whom a Berkshire subsidiary, its officers, employees or Intermediaries acting on behalf of or for the benefit of such Berkshire subsidiary shall not corruptly promise, offer, authorize or provide anything of value.
+Similarly, for purposes of this Policy, the Policy’s prohibitions also apply with regard to former government officials in cases where the former government official retains some sort of quasi-official status.

 - Monetary gifts in any form (whether cash, check, wire, etc.);